SarahMcN25/pands-problem-sheet/README.md

 #### - Using remainder (%) identifies if the number is even or odd.
 If the remainder is equal to zero/true, then it will run the if statement otherwise it will jump and run the else statement.
 #### - This program uses math/arithmetic operators to perform the calculations.
 For example, remainder(%), floor division(//), multiply(*) and add(+) (Sweigart 2015, p.
 15)(VanderPlas 2016, p.
 18).
 #### - Using append() will add the new values to the pointed list (Sweigart 2015, p.
 89) <<https://www.w3schools.com/python/ref_list_append.asp>>
-#### - This program will add the values from numberFrom to the designated list which is numList using this format: numlist.append(numberFrom).
+#### - This program will add the values from numberfrom to the designated list which is numlist using this format: numlist.append(numberfrom).
 #### - Finally, the last step of the program will print out the successive values of the user's number from the list created.

 &nbsp;